windy40/maposmatic-vagrant/README.md

 ## Requirements

 * A working Vagrant (>= v2.2) / Virtualbox (>= v5.2) setup
+* The `vagrant-disksize` plugin to grow the VMs disk space, install with `vagrant plugin install vagrant-disksize`
+* Optional:  The `vagrant-cachier` plugin, to cache apt, gem, npm, pip packages, install with `vagrant plugin install vagrant-cachier`
 * A minimum of 4GB available RAM, 3GB for the VM, and 1GB extra head room for the host system
 * About 30GB of disk space minimum (the more the larger your OSM PBF extract import file is)
 * A working internet connection